Bond Market: Meaning

 Why Investors Invest in Bond Market?

 Investors also prefer investing in this market because the bond gives a fixed guaranteed return.
-Government Bonds weigh higher than the Companies Bonds, as they are more secured in nature.
+Government Bonds weigh higher than Companies Bonds, as they are more secured in nature.
 The general public has more trust in governments than a corporate.

-Primary Bond Market Vs Secondary Bond Market
+Primary Bond Market Vs. Secondary Bond Market

 In the case of the Secondary Market, an intermediary plays an important role.
 Here the trading of bonds takes place in a decentralized way through an OTC (Over-the-counter) platform.
-In this market re-buying and re-selling of Bonds already issued and listed takes place.
+In this market, re-buying and re-selling of Bonds already issued and listed occur.
 Investors buy already issued, listed, and traded Bonds from an intermediary in an open market.
 Moreover, this trade happens according to the current market rates and the original coupon rate.
 Trading in these bonds can take place at a premium or discount.

 Types of Bond Market